Cheng Yu Tung East Asian Library

 The Cheng Yu Tung East Asian Library (鄭裕彤東亞圖書館) is a Canadian library and a part of the University of Toronto Libraries system.
-Located on the 8th floor of the Robarts Library at the University of Toronto St. George campus, it is a major research collection on East Asian Studies in North America with over 660,000 volumes.
+Located on the 8th floor of Robarts Library on the University of Toronto's St. George campus, it is a major research collection on East Asian Studies in North America with over 660,000 volumes.
 The Library is no longer open to the general public.
 It was named for the Hong Kong businessman Cheng Yu-tung in 1991.

 The Library began with a collection of rare materials acquired from China in the 1930s.
 This special collection is now known as the Mu Collection (慕氏藏書).
 Extensive additional materials in Chinese, Japanese, Korean, Tibetan and Mongolian have been added over the years.
 The Library organizes about 10-15 events annually, promoting East Asian Studies/Asian Canadian Studies through collaborative partnerships with campus units and various external organizations.

 Collections

 Chinese

 The Cheng Yu Tung East Asian Library has over 346,000 research materials, including monographs, serials, microforms, electronic resources, and audiovisual materials focused on the humanities and social sciences.
 The library now has one of the largest Chinese academic collections in Canada.